Better Trails | Greater Access Goals

 August 2024 - Actual Submission by MDTA

-• Trails: Lower Juniper Trail, Oak Knoll Trail, Upper Summit Trail, and Buckeye Connector to North Gate Road
+• Trails: Lower Juniper, Oak Knoll Upper Summit, and Buckeye Switchback Connector to North Gate Road

 • Potential CIU access gains: approximately 3.2 miles